 When it comes to colds, there are many over-the-counter drugs available that can help alleviate some of your symptoms, like pain relievers and decongestants.
 Some doctors also recommend saline irrigation to help with nasal congestion—essentially thinning the mucus in your nose with saltwater—with over-the-counter products such as a neti pot.
 Since colds are caused by viruses, you can only take steps to alleviate unpleasant symptoms, as they cannot be treated by antibiotics.

 Treating a Sinus Infection

 Sinus infections are different from colds because they are caused by bacteria growing in blocked sinuses.
 Because of this, they may improve with antibiotics.
 Depending on your situation, your doctor may prescribe medication, such as antibiotics, decongestants, or other drugs that can help relieve your pain and lessen the swelling in your sinuses.

 If you feel you may have a sinus infection that is worsening, visit your urgent care clinic or primary care physician as soon as possible.
 You could receive treatment to help you recover faster.

 If you have respiratory symptoms that could be caused by COVID-19, self-isolate immediately and make an appointment to get tested.
-Some sites provide only the test, while others, like Physicians Immediate Care, provide a test and follow-up care, and possible COVID treatment options.
+Some sites provide only the test, while others, like Physicians Immediate Care, provide a test, follow-up care, and possible COVID treatment options.